S.O.S - eVoice For Justice - e-news weekly

 battlefields have appeared in the media, Americans are undergoing an

-agonizing reappraisal of the Iraq war and the broader war on terror
+agonizing reappraisal of the

 of which it is allegedly a part.